 Should you rewrite software?
 If the main purpose is to make the system more flexible and get rid of “spaghetti-code,” it might be worth considering rewriting the legacy application with modern software.
 Rewriting legacy applications with the latest software helps improve the system’s technical side and make it future-proof, so you can easily add new features and update them when needed.

 Such an approach doesn’t require as much time and money as rebuilding, bringing some unexpected results, and is much more flexible than rehosting.

 Before starting any legacy software updating processes, the ModLogix team conducts an in-depth analysis of the project’s technical base, performance, and business processes.
 Every case is unique and requires an individual approach.

-Verified Clinical Trials is a scalable clinical trial database registry whose mission is to help pharma companies avoid duplicate subjects and protocol violations during the process of testing new medicines.
+One of our clients has a scalable clinical trial database registry with a mission to help pharma companies avoid duplicate subjects and protocol violations during the process of testing new medicines.
 The platform was written on WebForms in 2009, which now significantly restricted its performance, so the client wanted to move the system to Microsoft Azure.

-After the rewrite was completed, the Verified Clinical Trials system was saving records correctly, and we’ve been able to continue moving to the cloud.
+After the rewrite was completed, the system was saving records correctly, and we’ve been able to continue moving to the cloud.

 The Bottom Line

 In this article, we have talked about a lot of seemingly contradictory information that just goes to show that choosing a suitable modernization type for your legacy software is extremely challenging.
 That’s why it’s so useful to learn more about the available options — it will simplify any future interactions with software development vendors.

 It’s always better to prepare first.
 Think about the industry you operate in.
 Has it changed during the last decade?
 Have those changes affected your business in a way that required you to adjust?
 Are you aware of new developments or innovative startups blowing up the whole business vertical?
 The answers to these questions will help you to define your current position and the gap between it and your aim — the system being a driving force of your business again.